From ‘Only Murders in the Building’ to ‘Tell Me Lies,’ These Are the Best Hulu Originals Streaming Now

 Based on the historical fiction novel by James Clavell, this 10-episode limited series set in late 16th century Japan is about how we create meaning in our lives, how we inhabit the world based on our culture, identity, ethnicity, gender, and language, and how we must find common ground to survive.

 Only Murders in the Building

-Charles (Steve Martin), Oliver (Martin Short), and Mabel (Selena Gomez) band together (kind of) to try to solve a murder in their building.
-This hilarious and thrilling murder mystery keeps audiences on their toes and will keep you guessing until the very end.
+Charles (Steve Martin), Oliver (Martin Short), and Mabel (Selena Gomez) band together — kind of — to try to solve a murder in their building.
+This hilarious and thrilling murder mystery keeps audiences on their toes and will have you guessing until the very end.

 Watch: Only Murders in the Building

 The Handmaid’s Tale